 There are various benefits of home loan.
 Many banks and NBFC’s today are taking measures to change this situation for the better.
 Financial institutions are more willing to lend to women with good credit ratings and stable incomes.
 They even offer women certain special benefits, which loan-seekers like Swati can avail.

 Generally what people think about women is that they don’t pay their dues on time.
 But many studies show and even proved that women are indeed less likely to default on loans than men.
 So, lenders offer much lower interest rates on home loans to women.

-Women borrowers can also be eligible for a tax deduction on the home loan repayments just like male counterparts.
+Women borrowers can also be eligible for a tax deduction on the home loan repayments just like their male counterparts.
 Reduction of taxable income by a total Rs.
-3.5 lakh through their home loan repayments when it comes to women buyer.
+3.5 lakh through their home loan repayments when it comes to women buyers.
 Women borrowers applying for a home loan along with their husbands can receive the tax deduction in an equal proportion.

 The maximum limit on the interest amount is 1.5 lakh, the remaining Rs 1 lakh is the amount she pays towards paying back the principal amount.
 This will only apply if she lives in the house herself.

 Many states in India offer a lower stamp duty for house registrations done in the name of a woman.
 They do this to incentivize property ownership by women.
 Lower stamp duty also boosts borrowings by women.
 Stamp duty charges maybe 1-2% lower than they are for men.
 Considering the property value is in lakhs/crores, this can be a substantial amount of savings.

 1-2% concession is generally applicable.
 So, if a property worth Rs 60 lakh, a woman borrower can save around Rs 60,000-1,20,000.